crunkdevs/predictor/docs/PREDICTOR_OVERVIEW.md

 - If pool still needs numbers:
   - Gets list of all numbers sorted by how long since last appearance
   - Adds numbers that haven't appeared recently
-  - Prioritizes numbers with longest gaps
+  - Prioritizes numbers with longest gaps, but **hard caps this pure gap fill to 4 slots** so the pool is not flooded
+  - Any remaining slots fall back to the usual transition/balance logic instead of more overdue chasing

 **Step 4: Smart Overdue Selection (NEW)**
-- If pool still needs numbers:
+- If pool still needs numbers (after the Pattern C cap and other logic):
   - Uses context-aware overdue selection instead of simple fallback
   - **How it works:**
     - System tracks when overdue numbers (gap >= 40 spins) actually hit